nazirasabyt/nazirasabyt/README.md

 ---

-### About me
+### About Me

-I enjoy working at the intersection of data, marketing, and automation — building systems that turn messy information into useful decisions.
+I am an Analytics Engineer who enjoys working at the intersection of data modeling and business intelligence—building systems that turn messy information into reliable decisions.

-My focus is on building practical analytics projects end-to-end: from collecting and cleaning data to creating dashboards, reports, and actionable insights.
+My focus is on developing practical analytics pipelines end-to-end: from extracting and transforming raw data to building interactive dashboards and automated reporting workflows.

 What I Work On

-Marketing & consumer trend analysis
-Business intelligence dashboards
-Data cleaning and transformation
-Automated reporting workflows
-KPI tracking and performance analysis
-Multi-source data collection systems
-Exploratory data analysis (EDA)
+Data Transformation & Modeling: Structuring complex, messy datasets for analysis (SQL, Python, DuckDB).

+Interactive BI Dashboards: Building data-driven web applications (Streamlit, Plotly).

+Automated Data Workflows: Streamlining the path from raw data sources to final KPIs.

+Exploratory Data Analysis (EDA): Uncovering hidden patterns and metrics within raw data.

 ---